Line 1 (Kharkiv Metro): Technical specifications

 Just like with the Kyiv Metro, government planning agencies allowed for a maximum of five carriage trains that would fit on the 100 m station platforms without any modification to the station structure.
 Specifically, 25 five-carriage trains are assigned to serve the Kholodnohirsko–Zavodska line, serviced from the Depot-1 "Moskovske", located between the Turboatom and Palats Sportu stations.

-The Kholodnohirsko–Zavodska line was the first metro line in the Soviet Union (and the Kharkiv Metro) to use a unified central time system (ЦЭЧС-75), produced by the Khronotron factory in former city of Saint Petersburg in modern-day Russia.
+The Kholodnohirsko–Zavodska line was the first metro line in the Soviet Union to use a unified central time system (ЦЭЧС-75), produced by the Khronotron factory in the city of Leningrad (nowadays Saint Petersburg in Russia).
 Before the introduction of this system, all of the stations of the system used an analog clock system, where in the intervals in between train arrivals a full rotation of the clock hand amounted to five minutes.

 Future extension

-New construction work on the Kholodnohirsko–Zavodska line has not been conducted since the latest five station extension eastwards from the Moskovskyi Prospekt station to the current terminus at Industrialna.
-However, two future extensions to the line are planned: Zalutyno station westwards from the terminus at Kholodna Hora and Vostochna and Rohanska stations eastwards from the Industrialna station.
+New construction work on the Kholodnohirsko–Zavodska line has not been conducted since the latest five station extension eastwards from the Moskovskyi Prospekt station (nowadays Turboatom) to the current terminus at Industrialna.
+However, two future extensions to the line are planned: Zaliutyne station westwards from the terminus at Kholodna Hora and Skhidna and Rohanska stations eastwards from the Industrialna station.
 These extensions are currently only perspective extensions and have been proposed continually since the late 1980s when those areas of the town were being populated.

 Currently, the line serves its usefulness as the busiest line of the Kharkiv Metro system, connecting many industrial neighborhoods with the center of town.
-The Kholodnohirsko–Zavodska line's expansion both westwards and eastwards would be in the long term perspective at least, considering that no official initiative to begin the construction at either ends was outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007-2012."
+The Kholodnohirsko–Zavodska line's expansion both westwards and eastwards would be in the long term perspective at least, considering that no official initiative to begin the construction at either ends was outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007–2012."